JoyZadan/shop-kbeauty/README.md

 ## **Extra Meta Tags for Specific Pages**
 The extra meta tags on specific pages of the site allow for a tailored image and content when posting on social media pages.
 Using the content (page title, page description and target keywords) that came out of the **Integrating Content Strategy and SEO exercise (SCOPE PLANE)** plus images, the result is a more engaging social media posts that actually help deliver the intended message as opposed to a generic one.

 Having these extra meta tags feature is particularly important for Shop K-Beauty as a business because the rise and continuing success of K-Beauty products as a whole becoming a global phenomenon are in large part driven by social media.
-Straits Research, in its report entitled, [K-Beauty Products Market Trend, Growth to 2022-2030](https://straitsresearch.com/report/k-beauty-products-market), the section on **Market Dynamics (Global K-Beauty Products Market Drivers)** discussed in detail that the *popularization of products are inspired by unique ingredients as well as digital marketing strategies* The report added, *The West's journalists and social media influencers have also been interested in the K-Beauty boom.
-The K-Beauty businesses have been praised for using this as an inventive digital techniqque to get more popularity.*
+Straits Research, in its report entitled, [K-Beauty Products Market Trend, Growth to 2022-2030](https://straitsresearch.com/report/k-beauty-products-market), the section on **Market Dynamics (Global K-Beauty Products Market Drivers)** discussed in detail that the *popularization of products are inspired by unique ingredients as well as digital marketing strategies.* The report added, *The West's journalists and social media influencers have also been interested in the K-Beauty boom.
+The K-Beauty businesses have been praised for using this as an inventive digital technique to get more popularity.*

 **Extra meta tags and examples of how they work on [Shop K-Beauty's social media page (Facebook)](https://www.facebook.com/shopkbeauty.new):**
 1. **Products page shared on social media:**